BartSte/tmux-key2pane/README.md

 pip install key2pane
 ```

-which panel will install the `key2pane` command.
+which will install the `key2pane` command.

 ## Usage